***Please read this entire page carefully.

 5. CURRENT PERSONAL PHOTOGRAPH.
 Please include one current personal photograph that you believe represents your aesthetic as your selected type of entrepreneur, or best represents who you are [.jpg, .png, .gif, .tif format].

 6. CRITICAL ESSAY.
-If you were stranded on a desert island for the rest of your life, choose the ten (10) songs you would want to have on your iPod.
-Organize those songs into a hypothetical customized iPod playlist.
-Tell us the titles of the ten songs in sequence (in addition to sharing the titles with us, you can also include hyperlinks to those songs) and then write about any one (1) of those songs or artists.
+If you were stranded on a desert island for the rest of your life, choose the ten (10) songs you would want to have on your Spotify Playlist.
+Tell us the titles of the ten songs in a curated sequence (in addition to sharing the titles with us, you can also include hyperlinks to those songs) and then write about any one (1) of those songs or artists.
 Explain why you've chosen that one song or artist and specifically address aspects of the recording that strike you in terms of production, artistry/performance, marketing, or promotion [500-750 words; double-spaced; your ten-song playlist should not be a part of the 500-750 words; .pdf format].Your recommender must submit the following ONE (1) creative portfolio component via Slideroom:

 7. ONE LETTER OF RECOMMENDATION.
 This letter must be from an instructor or someone who knows you creatively and can speak of your potential to succeed as a leader in the music industry.
 When completing your creative portfolio via Slideroom, one of the steps will prompt you to enter your recommender's email address (and an optional message).
 Your recommender will then receive an automatically generated email from Slideroom prompting them to click on a link to submit their recommendation for you.
 Their recommendation will then automatically be attached to your creative portfolio.
 So simple!
 [If desired, you may enter an email address for more than one recommender should you want to request more than one recommendation, but only one is required; .pdf format]